lolcommits/lolcommits-sample_plugin/README.md

 ### Your Plugin Class

-You plugin class must have a namespace and path that matches your gem name, for
+You plugin class must have a namespace and path that matches your gem name and be in the `LOAD_PATH` (required) with the gem for example:
-example:

-    # a gem named: lolcommits-super-awesome
+    # a gem named: lolcommits-zapier
     # should have a plugin class inheriting from Base like so:
-    class Lolcommits::Super::Awesome < Lolcommits::Plugin::Base
+    class Lolcommits::Plugin::Zapier < Lolcommits::Plugin::Base
       ...
     end
+    # at lib/lolcommits/plugin/zapier.rb
-    # at lib/lolcommits/super/awesome.rb
+    # required in a file at lib/lolcommits/zapier.rb

-    # or gem named: lolcommits-zapier
+    # or a gem named: lolcommits-super-awesome
     # should have a plugin class
-    class Lolcommits::Zapier < Lolcommits::Plugin::Base
+    class Lolcommits::Super::Awesome < Lolcommits::Plugin::Base
       ...
     end
-    # at lib/lolcommits/zapier.rb
+    # at lib/lolcommits/super/awesome.rb

 You **should** override the following methods in this class: